KITV: SJL and Allen ownership

-On May 13, 2015, Hearst announced that it would sell KITV and its satellites to SJL Broadcasting; the deal marks the return of the company to Hawaii, as SJL (then known as Montecito Broadcast Group) formerly owned KHON-TV from 2006 until 2007.
-The sale was approved by the Federal Communications Commission on July 10, 2015, and completed on September 1, 2015.
+On May 13, 2015, Hearst announced that it would sell KITV and its satellites to SJL Broadcasting; the deal marked the return of the company to Hawaii, as SJL (then known as Montecito Broadcast Group) formerly owned KHON-TV from 2006 until 2007.
+The sale was approved by the FCC on July 10, 2015, and completed on September 1, 2015.
 SJL sold the One Archer Lane studio site in 2016 under a long-term leaseback arrangement.

 As a result of the 2016 United States wireless spectrum auction, KITV relocated its signal from channel 40 to channel 20 on April 12, 2019.

 The $30 million sale of KITV to Los Angeles–based Allen Media Group, owned by Byron Allen, was announced on August 17, 2020, and completed on January 20, 2021.
 In 2022, Allen acquired KIKU (channel 20), a station that had traditionally broadcast Japanese- and Filipino-language programming but had been converted by its ownership to rebroadcasting the ShopHQ home shopping network in spite of public outcry.
 The sale was completed on January 31, 2022.
 The new ownership restored the prior format and about 75 percent of the previously aired programming.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KITV and KIKU).
+One year later, the Office of Hawaiian Affairs came forward as a potential suitor, citing a desire to amplify the Native Hawaiian culture through mainstream media as the basis for exploring such a purchase.